 There is the distillery in the Strip District, a tasting room at Ross Park Mall, and even in the Pittsburgh airport!

 While we are partial to anything with this distillery's gin, Wigle has a rather robust release schedule for their spirits so we always try and go for something featuring what is new or seasonal.
 You can't lose with that tasting process!

-Wigle's Strip District location is at 2401 Smallman Street and the Barrel House is at 1055 Spring Garden Avenue in the North Side.
+Wigle's Strip District location is at 2401 Smallman Street.

 The Summit is the kind of cocktail bar we wish every neighborhood had.
 Its located right in the heart of the shopping district (on Shiloh Street in Mt Washington), the menu contains an array of delicious cocktail creations and offers a modest food menu as well.